While your child may be one of the reluctant readers, remember that we were created to love a story.

 If your kids are like mine, they’re non-stop.

-Eating is the only stopping point.
+Eating is the only pause point.

 Pick Fun Books